Early top offers such as Nintendo Switch and Kindle - ExBulletin

 Amazon has a slight advantage over its competitors.
 Not only one of the most trusted retailers in the world, but also the very popular own-branded products (Echo Dots, Fire tablets, etc.) are Christmas gift favorites, Black Friday and Cyber Monday shopping.
 It will be sold regularly during the period.

 Notable deals are Amazon’s own branded devices such as the Echo Dot and Fire TV Stick, which offer significant discounts on Black Friday.
-Home appliances such as Shark’s cordless vacuum cleaners and beauty or personal care purchases such as Philips and Oral-B electric toothbrushes were also popular for sale in 2020.
+In the past, home appliances such as Shark’s cordless vacuum cleaners and beauty or personal care purchases such as Philips and Oral-B electric toothbrushes were also popular.

 Sources